Jayson-1307/Game-webshop/README.md

 ### Running the project
 #### If u want to run both the Front- and Backend:
-run this command in the terminal:
+Run this command in the terminal:
 ```
 npm run dev
 ```